Sirisha-Boya/bookshelf/README.md

 ### **Features:**

 - ***User Accounts***: Authentication and Authorization of users.
 - ***Library***: Users can see different categories of books and search.
-Once clicking on book they can see book details like thumbnail, title, author, average rating. and add to their bookshelf to read.
+- ***Preview Book***: Once clicking on book they can preview book details like thumbnail, title, author, average rating. and add to their bookshelf to read.
+Or go to BUY link.
 - ***My Bookshelf***: Want to Read Books will be shown here after adding book to bookshelf in Library.
 Once Click on Read Now button, book will be redirected to Home page for Reading and updating.
-- ***Home Page***: Books with Currently Reading status will be displayed here.
+- ***Home Page / Dashboard***: Books with Currently Reading status will be displayed here.
 User can update progress here.
 And Can see the progress after updating and reloading of page.
 - ***Theming***: Users have provision to change themes from light to dark mode and vice versa.

 ## Tech Stack used in this application